 There’s nothing more annoying that a gorgeous white top, or even something as simple as clean, white undergarments, that come out of the dryer looking a faded gray.

 I tend to shy away from products like bleach because they’re harsh chemicals and my kids have sensitive skin.

 Aside from that, I’ve found in my experience with bleach that it actually causes many whites to yellow over time and seems to break down the fabric.

 It’s not exactly a gentle chemical.

 I’ve tried a few natural bleach alternative ideas over the past few years and have had some nice success with them.

 It makes me feel better about what’s going onto my kids clothes as well as what’s going down the drain.

 Here are a few hints and natural bleach alternative ideas for keeping your whites looking bright and, well, white without resorting to a bottle of bleach.

 I always start by treating any stains.
-With two little kids there’s often smears of all sorts of things on their clothes…or mine.
+With multiple kids (and 2 of them boys) there’s often smears of all sorts of things on their clothes…or mine.

 Add Baking Soda To Your Wash